Label and name from content mismatch

 The Algorithm (in simple terms)

-For each user interface component that includes a visible text label, the accesible name MUST match (or include) the visible text in the label.
+For each user interface component that includes a visible text label, the accessible name MUST match (or include) the visible text in the label.